naomiaro/waveform-playlist/README.md

   //DEFAULT duration of the track
   "cueout": 30,

-  //custom track id for unique styles
-  "customClass" : 'vocals',
+  //custom class for unique track styling "customClass" : 'vocals',

   //interaction states allowed on this track.